 Distance and displacement are two widely used terms that can be commonly used by people in motion.
-However, physically speaking, these two terms present several differences.
-Distance is the length of a path between two points and displacement is the shortest distance between two points.
+The basic difference between distance and displacement is that Distance is the length of a path between two points and displacement is the shortest distance between two points.

-You may also be interested in : Difference between speed and velocity
+You may also be interested in the : Difference between speed and velocity

 Displacement is considered a vector magnitude and we can describe it as the variation of the position of a body.
 The displacement focuses on the length of the path of an object that exists considering an initial point and another endpoint.
 It can be said that the result is a straight line between these two points.
 Therefore, it should be noted that the displacement does not depend on the path followed by the body in question but as mentioned above the difference between the points considered as initial and final.